takumishibaike/takumishibaike.github.io/_pages/teaching.md

 ## Office Hours

 Monday 4:00 PM to 5:00 PM at SS3037.
-Please make an appointment [here](https://takumishibaike.youcanbook.me/) if you do not want to wait in line (which could happen during busy seasons).​ I make additional hours before paper deadlines and exams.
+Please make an appointment [here](https://takumishibaike.youcanbook.me/) if you do not want to wait in line (which could happen during busy seasons).
+I make additional hours before paper deadlines and exams.
-​

-​